I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	now all the things in the Temporary Cavity are on the cloth loom.

 Effect of casting mend at the trapped cloth loom:
-	if the loom is known to be broken begin;
-		record outcome "which reach into the mechanism of the cloth loom - it's not trapped at all, just full of enmeshed gearing, and soon the obstruction is eased";
+	if the loom is known to be broken: record outcome "which reach into the mechanism of the cloth loom - it's not trapped at all, just full of enmeshed gearing, and soon the obstruction is eased";
 		now the loom is untrapped;
-		rule succeeds;
+		rule succeeds.
-	end if.

 Understand "kick" or "kick [text]" as a mistake ("In case you are the kind of adventurer who kicks things when frustrated, we may as well agree right now that this will not help matters.").[* There was a certain amount of loom-kicking when this room was tested.]